-While we are unaware of any identity theft or fraud as a result of this event, as an additional precaution, PBI is offering you access to 12 months of complimentary credit monitoring and identity restoration services through Kroll.
+While we are unaware of any identity theft or fraud as a result of this event, as an additional precaution, PBI is offering you access to 24 months of complimentary credit monitoring and identity restoration services through Kroll.
 Details of this offer and instructions on how to activate these services are enclosed with this letter.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors for the next twelve to twenty-four months and to report suspected identity theft incidents to the institution.
-Please also review the enclosed Steps You Can Take to Help Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+Please also review the enclosed Steps You Can Take to Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information.
 You can also enroll in the credit monitoring services that we are offering.

 For More Information.
-If you have additional questions, including for more information on why we process your information, you may call our toll-free assistance line at (866) 373-9049 Monday through Friday from 9:00 am to 6:30 pm Eastern time (excluding U.S. holidays).
+If you have additional questions, you may call our toll-free assistance line at <<Kroll Call Center Number>> Monday through Friday from 9:00 am to 6:30 pm Eastern time (excluding U.S. holidays).
 You may also write to PBI at 333 South Seventh Street, Suite 2400, Minneapolis, MN 55402.